Neurasthenia & the Culture of Nervous Exhaustion: Introduction

 In the 1880s, U.S. physicians developed a diagnostic profile for a condition afflicting the leading families of the United States.
 The best educated, most cultured Americans were suffering from a new, distinctly American condition that was destroying their health.
 They had migraines, poor digestion, fatigue, depression, and even complete mental collapse in alarming numbers.
 They suffered from neurasthenia – nervous exhaustion.

 The clinical and diagnostic profile for nervous exhaustion (neurasthenia) was first described in 1881 by George Miller Beard, M.D., an early neurologist and graduate of the College of Physicians and Surgeons of New York.
 Beard based his ideas on a theory of “nervous energy,” that is, the health and capability of the nervous system.
 If this energy was depleted or abused, the person fell into nervous exhaustion and its debilitating conditions.
-Beard’s best known books were American Nervousness, With Its Causes and Consequences (1880) and Practical Treatise on Nervous Exhaustion (1884).
+Beard’s best known books were American Nervousness, Its Causes and Consequences (1881) and Practical Treatise on Nervous Exhaustion (1884).

-AMERICAN CONCEPT SPREADS
+AMERICAN CONCEPT OF NEURASTHENIA SPREADS

 Beard saw neurasthenia as created by the hectic, fast-paced life in American cities – he even called it “American nervousness.”
 The nation’s leaders in business, government, and the arts were made ill by the stress and strain of modern life.
 The only cure was withdrawal from the pressures of urban life, rest, and a simpler, healthy lifestyle.